 Please know that we are just as successful doing Skype or FaceTime sessions.
 We have successfully worked with famous people this way.
 We also incorporate the best of both Life Coaching, NLP, or Hypnosis into every one of your sessions with us because they have been proven as the most effective tools known to man.
 Lastly, we do not do just basic hypnosis, we are the only ones in Utah doing an advanced form of hypnosis called the 5-PATH.
 Five-Phase Advanced Transformational Hypnosis.
 For more information on this, you can visit: http://www.slchypnosiscenter.com/services/hypnotismwith5-path

 Lastly, you are in good hands to the point we have been told we are the Anthony Robbins of hypnosis because we aim to give you Hypnosis WOW!
 Our Mission Statement is, “To heal and transform people so extensively that their lives are radically altered for the better.”
 We live and breathe this every day.
 We love helping people solve their problems that they once thought were insurmountable, and they are now living the lives they never dreamed of before.

-If you’ve been suicidal, let us know.
+If you have ever been suicidal, please let us know.
 If you decide you are done with that, our first session will have you back on your feet permanently!
-Hypnosis is our life’s passion and work, and we humbly look forward to working with you and assisting in your life changing session!
+Hypnosis is our life’s passion and work, and we humbly look forward to working with you or assisting you in your life changing session!